cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/fork_info.rst

       A system-imposed limit on the number of threads was encountered.
-There are a number of limits that may trigger this error: the ``RLIMIT_NPROC`` soft resource limit (set via :manpage:`setrlimit(2)`), which limits the number of processes and threads for a real user ID, was reached; the kernel's system-wide limit on the number of processes and threads, :manpage:`/proc/sys/kernel/threads-max`, was reached (see :manpage:`proc(5)`);
+There are a number of limits that may trigger this error: the ``RLIMIT_NPROC`` soft resource limit (set via :manpage:`setrlimit(2)`), which limits the number of processes and threads for a real user ID, was reached; the kernel's system-wide limit on the number of processes and threads, :file:`/proc/sys/kernel/threads-max`, was reached;
       or the maximum number of PIDs, :file:`/proc/sys/kernel/pid_max`, was reached (see :manpage:`proc(5)``).

    EAGAIN